bytecodealliance/governance/.github/PULL_REQUEST_TEMPLATE/recognized-contributor.md

 **GitHub Username:** USERNAME
 **Projects/SIGs:**
 <!--
-List projects or SIGs this person is affiliated with.
+List projects or SIGs this person is affiliated with, if any.
 Note that an individual is not required to be affiliated with a project before becoming an RC
 -->